macformula/racecar/docs/docs/tutorials/busmaster/index.md

-# :material-serial-port: Monitor CAN Line with Busmaster
+# :material-serial-port: Monitor CAN Bus with Busmaster

 ## You will need